Magnolia macrophylla

 -

-This tree is native, but difficult to use in the landscape due to the large leaves.
-It grows best in moist, organically rich, well-drained loams in full sun to part shade.
-It is generally intolerant of soil extremes (dry or wet) and most urban pollutants.
-It is best if sited in locations protected from strong winds which may shred the large leaves.
-It may take 12 or more years before the first blooms appear. .
+This tree is native, but difficult to use in the landscape due to its large leaves.
+It grows best in moist, organically rich, well-drained loams with acidic or neutral soil, and in full sun to partial shade.
+It is generally intolerant of dry and wet soils and urban pollutants.
+It is best sited in locations protected from strong winds which may shred the large leaves.
+It may take 12 or more years before the first blooms appear.

 - Profile Video: